Item Level Event Notifications

 Important

 The key must exist in the cache for the event to be registered.
-Only the update or remove event types can be registered for Item Level Events.
+Only the update and remove event types can be registered for Item Level Events.

 Prerequisites